dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/mux.md

 1. Copy the API access token and secret key for later configuration.

+> Note: The Mux UI, which is described here, might change.
+The full guide is available at [this link.](https://docs.mux.com/guides/system/make-api-requests)

 ### Initialize the verified source

 To get started with your data pipeline, follow these steps: